ZcashFoundation/frost/rfcs/0001-messages.md

 struct MsgSigningPackage {
     // The number of participants.
     participants: u8,
-    // The collected unpacked commitments for each signer
+    // The collected commitments for each signer
-    commitments: Vec<(u8, jubjub::AffinePoint, jubjub::AffinePoint)>,
+    commitments: Vec<CollectedCommitments>,
     // The lenght of the message
     message_length: u64,
     // The message to be signed as bytes
     message: &'static [u8],
+}

+// The aggergator collected commitments for each signer in the
+//  scheme.
+struct CollectedCommitment {
+    // Signer commitment
+    signer_id: u8,
+    // Commitment for this signer
+    commitment: Commitment,
 }

 // Each signer send the signatures to the agregator who is going to collect them